Pairing properties of an odd-frequency superfluid Fermi gas: Formulation

 Here, $-U~(<0)$ is a coupling strength.
 (In Appendix A, we briefly explain how this kind of interaction is obtained in the case of phonon-mediated interaction.)
 When we use Eq.~(\ref{eq.4}), the symmetry of the superfluid order parameter $\Delta({\bm k},i\omega_n)$ is determined by the basis function $\gamma ({\bm k}, i\omega_n)$ as

 where $\Delta$ is a constant.
 Keeping this in mind, we chose the following {\it odd-frequency} basis function in this paper:

-Here $\Lambda$ is a constant parameter.
+As shown in Appendix A, $\Lambda$ in Eq.~(\ref{eq.6}) is related to the frequency of the Einstein phonon in a phonon-mediated interaction.
+In this sense, $\Lambda$ may be regarded as a parameter to tune retardation effects coming from the model interaction in Eq.~(\ref{eq.4}).

 The resulting superfluid order parameter $\Delta({\bm k},i\omega_n)$ in Eq.~(\ref{eq.5}) has the {\it odd-frequency spin-triplet $s$-wave} pairing symmetry~\cite{note2}.
 That is, $\Delta({\bm k},i\omega_n)$ is an odd function with respect to $\omega_n$ (see Fig.~\ref{fig2}), and isotropic in momentum space.

 Here, we comment on the reason for the choice of Eq.~(\ref{eq.6}): In superconductivity literature, the separable pairing interaction in Eq.~(\ref{eq.4}) is frequently used to describe an anisotropic (unconventional) superconducting order parameter in momentum space.
 (In this case, the frequency dependence of the basis function is usually dropped.)
 For example, the $d_{x^2-y^2}$-wave superconductivity discussed in high-$T_{\rm c}$ cuprates can be described by setting $\gamma({\bm k})\propto k_x^2-k_y^2$.
 In this way, the basis function can flexibly be chosen in terms of the momentum dependence of the pairing state.
 On the other hand, one needs to be careful in the odd-frequency case.
 For example, one may think that the simpler basis function $\gamma({\bm k},i\omega_n)=\omega_n$ is more tractable than Eq.~(\ref{eq.6}) as a model odd-frequency pairing interaction.
 However, the diagonal component of the resulting mean-field BCS Green's function~\cite{Linder2019},